alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.
 This would instead be a failure of the participant's [@TrustedComputingBase].

-# Public Conversations and Self-Subscription

-Existing participants **MAY** publicly share links, data, or other mechanisms to enable non-participant entities to subscribe themselves as conversation participants.
-This **MAY** be considered legitimate "intentional action" to increase the set of participants in the group.

 # Rationale